shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_SaskiaVerleg.md

 We decided to make a video of our test in combination with a  closeups of the jewelery.
 We split our group in teams.
 2 thought about how to make the video, 2 were making the jewelery ready for the shoot and 1 was doing the voice over.
 It all went really well and everybody was continuously showing what they had found / did so we could give feedback on it.

+The jewellery had to be handy, hold your drug and you have to take it of easilly.
+These things looked hard in the beginning but then we came with the idea of clips.
+So you can easilly put your pill in a clip and take it out. this was our starting point and then we made some test with it to see what did work and what didn't.
+At first I wanted to look pretty but after some hours in the metal station, when i still not made any progress i remembered that it isn't about the product itself but about the hack.
+So then i focused more on the function and how to wear it.
+We bought some extra jewelery tools to connect things to each other.

+**MEETING 4**
+shoot!